jgaa/stbl/README.md

     ```
 ```

-In this example we have two header directives, the author (me) tags.
+In this example we have two header directives, the author (me), and then tags.
 Then follows the markup.

 ## Series